Be a Family History Detective

 Ask the Family

 When you first start your detective hunt for the story of your family, it is a really good idea to ask older family members for clues.
 So the next stage is to grill your Granny.
 Not literally of course, we just mean ask her a lot of questions.
-It doesn't have to be a granny either, it can be any older relative who might be able to help you add new people to your family tree, tell you stories about your family, or show you family heirlooms and photographs of your ancestors.
-Here is a list of questions that you can download, to give you an idea what to ask your older relatives.
+It doesn't have to be a granny either, it can be any older relative who might be able to help you to add new people to your family tree, tell you stories about your family, or show you family heirlooms and photographs of your ancestors.
+Here is a list of questions that you can download, to give you some ideas about what you could ask your older relatives.
 Older Twiglets members may prefer this list.

 Where do I go next?

 Here are some books about searching for your ancestors.